Bank: In the United States

 There are several reasons for this, one of which is the lax attitude some banks have adopted because of the years of "good times."
 The potential for this is exacerbated by the reduction in the regulatory oversight of banks and in some cases depth of management.
 Problems are more likely to go undetected, resulting in a significant impact on the bank when they are discovered.
 In addition, banks, like any business, struggle to cut costs and have consequently eliminated certain expenses, such as adequate employee training programs.

 Banks also face a host of other challenges such as aging ownership groups.
 Across the country, many banks' management teams and boards of directors are aging.
 Banks also face ongoing pressure from shareholders, both public and private, to achieve earnings and growth projections.
 Regulators place added pressure on banks to manage the various categories of risk.
-Banking is also an extremely competitive industry.
-Competing in the financial services industry has become tougher with the entrance of such players as insurance agencies, credit unions, check cashing services, credit card companies, etc.

-As a reaction, banks have developed their activities in financial instruments, through financial market operations such as brokerage and have become big players in such activities.

 Another major challenge is the aging infrastructure, also called legacy IT.
 Backend systems were built decades ago and are incompatible with new applications.
 Fixing bugs and creating interfaces costs huge sums, as knowledgeable programmers become scarce.

+Competition

+Competition between banks varies by country and can range from a competitive market to oligopoly.
+Competitiveness of the banking market can be estimated with the Lerner index and Boone indicator.
+Higher competition between banks tends to increase interest rates on savings accounts and reduces mortgage rates.

 Loan activities of banks

-To be able to provide home buyers and builders with the funds needed, banks must compete for deposits.
-The phenomenon of disintermediation had to dollars moving from savings accounts and into direct market instruments such as U.S. Department of Treasury obligations, agency securities, and corporate debt.
+The phenomenon of disintermediation had to dollars moving from savings accounts into direct market instruments such as U.S. Department of Treasury obligations, agency securities, and corporate debt.
 One of the greatest factors in recent years in the movement of deposits was the tremendous growth of money market funds whose higher interest rates attracted consumer deposits.

-To compete for deposits, US savings institutions offer many different types of plans:
+Banking institutions offer many different types of plans: